 Each ONAP project shall define code coverage improvements and achieve at least 55% code coverage

 Java language v11

 Flow management must be activated for ONAP

-Each project will update the vulnerable direct dependencies in their code base
+Each project updates the vulnerable direct dependencies in their code base

 Some non-functional requirements are not fully finalized.
 Please, check details on the Integration

 ONAP releases are specified by a list of project artifact versions in the project repositories and Docker container image versions listed in the OOM Helm charts.

 Each project provides detailed release notes and prepends to these if/when any updated versions the project team believes are compatible with a major release are made available.

 ONAP Jakarta Release provides a set selection of documents, see ONAP Documentation.